templates: generic | mcp | next | expressWrites .env.keyward.example (KEYWARD_URL, KEYWARD_AGENT, KEYWARD_AGENT_KEY, KEYWARD_ENVIRONMENT) and a starter keyward.ts client wired for the service-key flow — the same convention the Quickstart uses. Pick the template that matches your stack; generic is a

 keyward init

-npx keyward init --template mcp
+npx @keyward.dev/cli init --template mcp

-# templates: generic | mcp | next | expressWrites the env wiring (KEYWARD_URL, agent id) and a starter file that already calls kw.get(...) instead of reading a key from the environment.
+# templates: generic | mcp | next | expressWrites .env.keyward.example (KEYWARD_URL, KEYWARD_AGENT, KEYWARD_AGENT_KEY, KEYWARD_ENVIRONMENT) and a starter keyward.ts client wired for the service-key flow — the same convention the Quickstart uses.
 Pick the template that matches your stack; generic is a plain Node agent.

 keyward wrap